The Hollies oldies music lyrics to "Long Cool Woman in a Black Dress"

 Let's get down to business now and enjoy the Hollies oldies music lyrics and that super cool guitar intro.

-If you have a good set of speakers or headphones, crank this one up and listen to, or read lyrics below, and make believe you're the FBI agent saving this "Long Cool Woman in a Black Dress" from that nest of bad guys.
+If you have a good set of speakers or headphones, crank this one up while listening to the lyrics below and make believe you're the FBI agent saving this "Long Cool Woman in a Black Dress" from that nest of bad guys.

 A Fantastic career for a very underrated band, The Hollies were one of the most talented and enduring groups to emerge from the British invasion.